MikeXydas/ThreadPoolWebServer/README.md

 ## Run server

 The server constantly listens on 2 ports.
-The `serving_port` is for anwsering the site requests, the  `command_port` is for anwsering/executing basic commands.
+The `serving_port` is for answering the site requests, the  `command_port` is for answering/executing basic commands.
 Implemented commands are STATS which returns time_running | pages_sent | bytes_sent and SHUTDOWN which begins the shutdown sequence of the server.

-Also the server needs a directory which will search for the files requested.
-In my repo the `webSites` directory has these files.
+Also, the server needs a directory which will search for the files requested.
+In my repo, the `webSites` directory has these files.

 **Necessary flags:**
       1. `-p <serving_port>`